deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “Learn how to use the right cutlery, that kinda thing?”

 Rockefeller waved a hand like he was shooing a fly, dismissively.
 “Cutlery’s easy.
 Just start from the outside and work your way in.”
 He flashed that smile again, then sat back and folded his hands comfortably across his belly.
 “So.
-How are we doing with setting up that meeting between the Corti and the Ten’gewek?”
+How are we doing with setting up that meeting between the Corti and the Ten’Gewek?”

 Julian nodded, feeling a little more on solid ground now that he was just reporting what had happened.
 “It… got a little sidetracked.
 The Ten’Gewek have had a marauding Brown One to deal with.”